 And as long as I’m posting tile pictures, here’s one from the restaurant Jeff and I visited for lunch.
 I should remember the name, but don’t.
 It serves Mediterranean food and is near the Natural History Museum.
 The fish mosaic is made from white tiles (broken or cut, or both) stuck directly to the exposed brick.
 No mortar was set around these tiles.
 It was a nice look and wouldn’t be that hard to do at home.
 There were other designs, trees especially, on other walls in the restaurant.

-I should have taken a photo of Jeff and Celia, but I was too busy enjoying our visit.
-I really hated to leave, knowing that it could well be next Christmas before I see them again.
-That said, I did get to see them yesterday and that was wonderful!
+I really hated to leave, knowing that it could well be next Christmas before I see Jeff again.
+That said, I did get to see him yesterday and that was wonderful!

 I had the big pleasure to go to NYC on last january.
 OMG.
 It’s so awsome!!
 Also as you, I saw all details, including manholes!!!
 It was snowing.
 My daughter and I went to museums, Central Park, Little Italy, Broklyn… I’m love with New York!
 We stayed at a hotel in Manhattan, near of all cool places.
 I hope go to NY again!!